GlennDeprey/PalianPals/docs/event-info/homesyncing.md

 ## Step 2b: Sync server with host (Optional)

-1. Sometimes the host will ask you to sync upfront, in order to avoid a full server.
+> 💡 Tip: Sometimes the host will ask you to sync upfront, in order to avoid a full server.
-2. Open your **Friends List**, find the host, and click the **three dots** next to their name.
+1. Open your **Friends List**, find the host, and click the **three dots** next to their name.
-3. Select **Join Server**.
+2. Select **Join Server**.
-4. Wait for the sync to complete before taking any in-game actions.
+3. Wait for the sync to complete before taking any in-game actions.

 > ⚠️ Note: Do not log out during syncing to prevent errors.